-Parkinson’s disease is a progressive neurodegenerative disorder caused by the death of nerve cells in the brain, specifically, those that produce a neurotransmitter called dopamine.
+Parkinson’s disease is a progressive neurodegenerative disorder caused by the death of nerve cells in the brain, specifically those that produce a neurotransmitter called dopamine.
 Neurotransmitters are chemical messengers that pass signals between nerve cells; dopamine is involved in signaling pathways for coordinating movement.

-Inbrija in clinical trials
+Inbrija in trials for Parkinson’s

 Inbrija has been the focus of several clinical trials in Parkinson’s disease.

 Parkinson’s News Today is strictly a news and information website about the disease.
-It does not provide medical advice, diagnosis or treatment.
-This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
+It does not provide medical advice, diagnosis, or treatment.
+This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.